awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-sdk-setup.rst

 - `Android Studio <https://developer.android.com/sdk/index.html>`__ or `Android Development Tools for Eclipse <http://developer.android.com/sdk/eclipse-adt.html>`__

-After completing the prerequisites, you will need to do the following to get started:
+After completing the prerequisites, you need to do the following to get started:

 #.
 Get the |sdk-android|.
 #.
 Set permissions in your :file:`AndroidManifest.xml` file.